 It is unlikely that your emotional intelligence skills will drastically improve by reading a book or this article or taking a training class.
 It takes time, training, and a great deal of practice.
 As products and services and skills continue to be commoditized, the ability to distinguish oneself or a product is becoming more difficult.
 However, leveraging EQ enables us to create a competitive advantage through a focus on other’s needs, relationships, and leadership style.

-The leader of today and tomorrow must not simply have a vision that inspires others, but be able to execute it successfully to ensure that vision becomes a reality.
-(D. Dunning, Leadership in the Millennium) But, how does one ensure successful execution in today’s rapidly changing and dynamic business world – through focused and intentional leadership development.
-For instance consider the following action plan, which can be used by those mentoring and by those wanting to improve their leadership skills.
+The leader of today and tomorrow must not simply have a vision that inspires others, but they must also be able to execute it successfully to ensure that vision becomes a reality.
+(D. Dunning, Leadership in the Millennium) But, how does one ensure successful execution in today’s rapidly changing and dynamic business world?
+Through focused and intentional leadership development.

-1. Begin with an end in mind – what does the aspiring leader need to do or know?
-What skills or competencies mush be acquired to accomplish the goals.
+What does the aspiring leader need to do or know?
+What skills or competencies mush be acquired to accomplish the goals?

 This is the information age.
-All of us are dependent on information and using it wisely.
-The advent of the EQ model enriches our knowledge of the information surrounding us – it tells us emotional information is there and that some people can see it and use it.
+As a result, all of us are dependent on information and using it wisely.
+The advent of the EQ model enriches our knowledge of the information surrounding us.
+It also tells us emotional information is there and that some people can see it and use it.
 The model encourages all of us to use EQ information wisely – whether through our own direct understanding, or through the assistance of those who do understand.

 If you want to learn more financial leadership skills, then download the free 7 Habits of Highly Effective CFOs.
 Find out how you can become a more valuable financial leader.